 Alghero - 25 miles - Rolling

-Our guides welcome you at the airport and will accompany you to Alghero.
-Alghero is a tourist coastal town with Catalan influence.
-Host of the 2017 Giro d'Italia Grand Start, demonstrating its strong passion for cycling by welcoming the famous pink race with great enthusiasm.
+Our guides welcome you at the airport and will accompany you to Alghero, a coastal, tourist town with Catalan influence.
+Host of the 2017 Giro d'Italia Grand Start, it demonstrated its strong passion for cycling by welcoming the famous pink race with great enthusiasm.

 Alghero - Tresnuraghes - 40 miles - Hilly

-Take your time and enjoy the morning’s view as the beauty of this mountainous island kisses the sea - you're actually cycling right between the sea and mountains.
+Take your time and enjoy the morning’s view as the beauty of this mountainous island kisses the sea - you're actually cycling right between the sea and mountains!
 The coastal road is a slightly harder, more winding option, but it nevertheless offers the best cycling routes in the area.
-This route crosses through a nature reserve famous for its eagles and massive “griffone” vultures which can have wingspans up to 2.8 meters.
-We'll follow a minor road along a serene and hilly countryside toward Bosa, a beautiful village, built along the Temo river and close to the beach.
+This route crosses through a nature reserve famous for its eagles and massive “griffone” vultures which can have wingspans up to 2.8 meters (1.19 ft).
+We'll follow a minor road along a serene and hilly countryside toward Bosa, a beautiful village built along the Temo River and close to the beach.
 This is our lunch stop after 30 mls.
 We’ll take time to explore this fascinating town before enjoying the local food, lounging in a small square nestled in the old town or in front of the beach.
 After lunch, we will ride a little bit more along the coast and then inland to reach the small village of Tresnuraghes, on the hills through quiet roads and Malvasia vineyards.
-After relaxing at the hotel we can visit a Malvasia wine cellar and have a wine tasting with a local producer that can explain the characteristics of this particular wine.
+After relaxing at the hotel we can visit a Malvasia wine cellar and have a tasting with a local producer who can explain the characteristics of this particular wine.

 Tresnuraghes - Cabras - 56 miles - Hilly

 From Tresnuraghes the landscape becomes hilly with passes through small villages and oak forests scattered with dark basalt ridges.
 We are riding on the slopes of the venerable and extinct Montiferru Volcano.